 |Within 10 Miles|

 2014 Fall/Winter Facility Closures: The modern restrooms/showers in Ledges State Park are closed for the winter season.
 A pit vault latrine will be open year round located just west of the campground entrance & portable toilets are available in front of each campground shower/restroom building.
 Some water hydrants remain ON year round.
 The RV dump station will remain open until temperatures dip consistently below the freezing point.
-(Updated 10/17/14)
+(Updated 12/5/14)

 Ledges State Park, IA